bladewheels/GildedRoseAPI/README.md

 ##### A quick explanation of:
 ###### Your application, how you set it up, how it was built, how you designed the surge pricing and the type of architecture chosen.
 * The application comprises 3 layers...
-  * public and private HTTP controllers offering 3 endpoints, **see USAGE.md for details**
+  * public and private HTTP controllers offering 3 endpoints; see **USAGE.md** for details regarding their use
   * a service layer for the controllers that marshals data, calculates surge pricing and tracks the viewing of Items
   * a data layer that persists data, in-memory